SMAC-Group/idarps/README.md

 </p>

-Package for class "Modelling and Data Analysis for Pharmaceutical Science" (Introduction to Data Analytics with R - `idar`)
+Package for class "Modelling and Data Analysis for Pharmaceutical Science" (`idar`, which stands for Introduction to Data Analytics with `R`=

 # Installation
 You can install `idar` from github with: